slvstr-dev/dotfiles/README.md

 ### Stow

 Stow will be used to create symlinks the configs inside the dotfiles folder.
 This might cause conficts at certain moments.
-Most of them can be resolved by running the commands below:
+You might have to delete the `.zsh`-related files from your root folder first.
+Most of the other conflicts can be resolved by running the commands below:

 ```sh
 cd ~/dotfiles